Find me on Substack »

 A Dragonfly Mystery Solved in a Vermont Forest

-This patch of sun-dappled woods in southern Vermont at first wasn’t particularly unusual, except maybe for the half-dozen men and women stationed at points along a rivulet, each of us clinging to reason, hope and an insect net — and each waiting for a phantom.
+This patch of sun-dappled woods in southern Vermont at first wasn’t particularly unusual, except maybe for the half-dozen men and women stationed at points along a rivulet, each of us clinging to reason, to hope and to an insect net — and each waiting for a phantom.

-And sure enough, without warning (and I’ll admit much to my surprise), the phantom descended from the treetops and began to patrol the stream like a little fighter jet, searching for an insect to kill or, more likely, a mate.
+Sure enough, without warning (and I’ll admit much to my surprise), the phantom descended from the treetops and began to patrol the stream like a little fighter jet, searching for an insect to kill or, more likely, a mate.
 When it instead spotted one of the men, the phantom stopped and hovered at eye-level.

 At that moment, the phantom became fact.
-Beside that rivulet on Friday, our team solved a mystery when I pulled from my net an imperiled insect, an elusive dragonfly of high regard called Tiger Spiketail (Cordulegaster erronea).
+Beside that rivulet on Friday, our team solved a two-year mystery when I pulled from my net an imperiled insect, an elusive dragonfly of high regard called Tiger Spiketail (Cordulegaster erronea).
 But more than a dragonfly and a cause for celebration, this discovery is a testament to an insect’s rightful place in Vermont’s forest and conservation traditions.
 (Okay, well, it’s also a story about a very cool dragonfly and a chance photo that set this expedition in motion.)

 Our journey to this particular forest rivulet began exactly two years ago today when a fisherman, Dale Ferland, out with his son on the Black River in Springfield, Vermont, snapped a photo of a charismatic dragonfly with emerald eyes, a black body and bold yellow markings.
 Until Dale’s photo made its way to me, the Tiger Spiketail had not been on our radar here in Vermont.
 It has a patchy distribution across eastern North America, mostly to our south.